magepeopleteam/ecab-taxi-booking-manager/README.md

 ###  Key Features
 ➡User-Friendly Interface: The plugin boasts a user-friendly interface that makes it easy for both administrators and customers to manage taxi bookings effortlessly.

-➡Real-Time Availability: Customers can check taxi availability in real-time and book rides instantly.
+➡Real-Time Availability: Customers can check taxi availability in real time and book rides instantly.

 ➡Flexible Booking Options: Offer options for immediate pickups or pre-scheduled rides, providing customers with flexibility.

 ➡Fare Calculation: Automatic fare calculation based on distance, time, or any custom criteria you define.

-➡Customizable Rates: Set up custom rate plans, allowing you to tailor pricing based on different zones, distance, or other factors.
+➡Customizable Rates: Set up custom rate plans, allowing you to tailor pricing based on different zones, distances, or other factors.

 ➡Multiple Payment Gateways: Seamlessly integrate with popular payment gateways, offering secure and diverse payment options for customers.